Florence Pugh: Breakthrough and critical recognition (2019–present)

 Pugh portrayed Yelena Belova, a spy, in the Marvel Cinematic Universe superhero film Black Widow.
-She described the film as being about "girls who are stolen from around the world".
-Released in 2021, the film garnered positive reviews from critics, who highlighted the actress's distinctive performance.
+She said the film was about "girls who are stolen from around the world".
+Released in 2021, it garnered positive reviews from critics, who highlighted Pugh's performance.
 Caryn James of BBC Culture credited Pugh for making Belova "the most vibrant person in the film, more lived-in than most action-movie characters".
 She reprised the role in the Disney+ series Hawkeye later in the year.

 In 2022, Pugh starred in the thriller Don't Worry Darling, directed by Olivia Wilde, and the drama The Wonder, an adaptation of Emma Donoghue's namesake novel.
 While filming the former, she allegedly clashed with Wilde, causing her to limit the amount of promotion she did for the film.
 Don't Worry Darling premiered at the 79th Venice International Film Festival, where critics deemed Pugh's performance superior to the film.
 In The Wonder, she played a nurse in 1862 who is sent to investigate an alleged supernatural miracle.
 Kevin Maher of The Times found Pugh's "impossibly vivid and convincing" performance to be the film's prime asset.
-In her final release of the year, she voiced Goldilocks in the DreamWorks animated film Puss in Boots: The Last Wish, which earned over $400 million worldwide.
+In her final release of the year, she voiced Goldilocks in the DreamWorks animated film Puss in Boots: The Last Wish, which earned over $480 million worldwide.

-Pugh will produce and star in Zach Braff's drama film A Good Person.
-She will portray Communist Party USA member Jean Tatlock in Christopher Nolan's biopic Oppenheimer, starring Cillian Murphy in the titular role.
-Pugh will also play Princess Irulan in Dune: Part Two, a sequel to the 2021 science fiction film.
-The three films are scheduled for releases in 2023.